How FICO Credit Scores Are Calculated

-- Credit History - How long have you had credit?
+- Your Credit History - How long have you had credit?

-FICO scores affect more than your ability to get a loan.
-They also affect your interest rate.
+Credit scores are used for more than just determining whether or not you qualify for a mortgage.
 Lenders give lower interest rates to individuals with higher scores.

-Can I raise my FICO score?
+Can I improve my FICO score?

-Armed with this information, you'll be a more informed consumer and you'll be better positioned to get the most favorable mortgage.
+Now that you have all the facts, you will be a more informed consumer and you'll be better positioned to get the most favorable mortgage.